JpOnline/looset-graph/README.md

 Use `shadow-cljs watch frontend` to fire hot reload.

+Use `shadow-cljs release frontend --debug` to show function names in console errors.

 <br>
 Note: The NPM module antlr4 was generating buggy .js files, so download the antlr4 module through the command